Definition and meaning of “rainbow kiss”: how does it actually work?

 A rainbow kiss definition: how is it performed?

-According to Carolanne Marcantonio, LMSW, a certified sex therapist, this type of kissing can forge powerful connections between people, strengthening their bond.
-She elaborates:
+According to Carolanne Marcantonio, LMSW, a certified sex therapist, this way of kissing brings people together and makes their bond unbreakable.
+She explains:

 What are the rainbow kiss variations?

-As defined in Urban Dictionary, rainbow kisses are described within a heteronormative context, involving the combination of menstrual blood with s*men or other bodily fluids.
+Urban Dictionary explains that rainbow kisses are heteronormative; they include mixing menstrual blood with s*men or any other bodily fluids.

 Is a rainbow kiss healthy?